bpmn-io/bpmn.io/src/content/blog/2014/001-announcing-bpmn-io.md

 For __developers__ who create applications that can be enhanced through BPMN, bpmn.io will offer a lightweight toolkit to embed BPMN 2.0 diagrams.
 Integrated into any web application the toolkit will allow you to render BPMN diagrams, add interactivity and annotate diagrams with data that is important for you and your users.
 The toolkit will offer an extensible plug-in API, too.
-Via that API you may serve any kinds of use cases we have not yet thought of.
+Via that API you may enhance the library to serve all those use cases we have not yet thought of.

 <div class="bi-img">
   <img src="{{assets}}/img/embed.png" alt="Embed BPMN 2.0 diagrams into the application" class="img-responsive">